Key Takeaways

-1. Real-time scheduling and dispatching
+1. Real-time scheduling and AI-powered dispatching

 2. Advanced customer hierarchies

-If you work with clients that operate across multiple properties or departments, look for a CRM that offers advanced customer hierarchy management.
-This feature consolidates all information under one profile, giving you quick access to contacts, service history, and job details.
-It’s a time-saver for managing large-scale projects or recurring service agreements.
+If you do commercial-level jobs with clients that operate across multiple properties or departments, your CRM should offer advanced customer hierarchy management, consolidating all information under a single profile, giving you quick access to contacts, addresses, property codes, service history, and job details.

 3. AI-powered reporting tools

-4. Technician-friendly mobile app
+4. Technician mobile app

-5. Integrated task checklists
+5. Integrated task checklists built from custom workflows

-BuildOps: best for commercial
+1. BuildOps: best for commercial electrical service businesses

 Built specifically for commercial electrical contractors, BuildOps provides powerful tools to assist in managing even the most intricate operations.
 With features like real-time scheduling, advanced customer hierarchy management, and AI-powered reporting, BuildOps simplifies operations for businesses handling large-scale projects.
-Whether it’s optimizing technician dispatch or delivering detailed business insights, BuildOps ensures your team has the tools they need to succeed.

 How Pricing Works: We provide weekly live demos and an opportunity to arrange a personalized session to help you explore features and choose a solution that suits your needs.